vfx-rs/babble/README.md

 # Requirements
 You will need the clang+llvm-14 package for your system downloaded from here: https://github.com/llvm/llvm-project/releases/tag/llvmorg-14.0.0
 Version 13 will also work, other versions have not been tested.

+You will also need a compiler and CMake-3.
+We've tested gcc-9.4 on Ubuntu-20.04 and VS-2019 on Windows 11.

 # Building
 You will need to point the crates to your clang installation.
 There are three ways to do this: